aneldev/dynadux/doc/Terminology.md

 [🔙 Back to the main page](../README.md)

-# Dynadux Store
+# Dynadux Terminology

 An instance of the Dynadux has the `state` getter and the `dispatch` method only.

 # Business Store

-In an instance that uses internally the Dynadux and it has
+In an instance that uses internally the Dynadux.
-- state getter(s)
-- methods to update the state
-- onChange callback to let know the changes

 # Reducer

-Is a function is called with
-- state
-- action
-- payload
-- dispatch method
-and returns the new version of the state
+Is a function is called with by an action's dispatch and returns the new version of the object.

 # Read more